ElDev1/ElDev1/README.md

 <h1 align="center">Hey, I'm Devi</h1>
 <h3 align="center">A frontend developer and a computer science student from Argentina.</h3>

-- 🌱 I’m currently learning **TypeScript**
+- 🌱 I’m currently learning **Web development**

-- 👨‍💻 All of my projects are available on [my personal portfolio](https://portfolio-web-cyan.vercel.app/)
+- 👨‍💻 All of my projects are available on [my personal portfolio](https://portfolio-eldev1.vercel.app/)
 - 💬 Ask me about **React, HTML, CSS & Web design**.

 - 📫 How to reach me:
   - 📧 Send me an email: deviamaolo@gmail.com
   - 🌐 [Contact me on LinkedIn](https://www.linkedin.com/in/devi-amaolo-773135161/)

+- 📒 I am a web3 and solidity enthusiast.
 <hr>

 **Tech stack:**